-- Market growth slowing owing to prolonged conflict in Ukraine and a delayed Chinese economic recovery - Earnings declining amid chronically high raw materials and energy costs - Downturn in automotive industry because of semiconductor shortages we pursue Sustainable Development Goals and help that deliver Fulfillment through Work for customers and ourselves alike.
+- Market growth slowing owing to prolonged conflict in Ukraine and a delayed Chinese economic recovery - Earnings declining amid chronically high raw materials and energy costs - Downturn in automotive industry because of semiconductor shortages

-- Catering to stable thermal market demand and an increasing need for detailed product information disclosure - Leveraging process automation progress to meet demand for greater reliability and speeds - Responding to expanding frontlines digitalization needs - Expanding demand for products and services that shrink environmental footprints and help reach Sustainable Development Goals resolve social issues.
-We will endeavor to provide high-value-added digital services and create businesses
+- Catering to stable thermal market demand and an increasing need for detailed product information disclosure - Leveraging process automation progress to meet demand for greater reliability and speeds - Responding to expanding frontlines digitalization needs - Expanding demand for products and services that shrink environmental footprints and help reach Sustainable Development Goals

-In continuing to deliver value to our customers,
+Medium- and Long-Term Value Creation Strategies Fi

+Future Financial Corporate

-Opportunities Further enhance earnings by pursuing operational excellence in core businesses Expand business by providing total solutions to enlarge the value chain and strengthen touchpoints with end users Tap accumulated expertise and technologies to create new digital services for manufacturing, logistics, and industry frontlines Strategic initiatives Digitalizing frontlines in three steps We provide optimal digital services in three steps to help customers resolve their issues and unleash their creativity.
-Step 1: Frontlines analog-to-digital (AD) conversion: Digitalizing frontlines analog data and automating manual tasks Step 2: Frontlines DX and manufacturing: Using data to digitalize frontlines business processes Step 3: Frontlines data usage: Helping customers leverage data (including to overhaul production, streamline businesses, and enhance quality) to unleash their creativity We will expand the thermal business by providing conventional thermal media to drive frontlines analog-to-digital conversions (Step 1), reinforcing end-user touchpoints, and providing total solutions (Step 2).
+- Further enhance earnings by pursuing operational excellence in core businesses - Expand business by providing total solutions to enlarge the value chain and strengthen touchpoints with end users - Tap accumulated expertise and technologies to create new digital services for manufacturing, logistics, and industry frontlines

+Digitalizing frontlines in three steps

+We provide optimal digital services in three steps to help customers resolve their issues and unleash their creativity.
+Step 1: Frontlines analog-to-digital (AD) conversion: Digitalizing frontlines analog data and automating manual tasks

+Step 2: Frontlines DX and manufacturing: Using data to digitalize frontlines business processes Step 3: Frontlines data usage: Helping customers leverage data (including to overhaul production, streamline businesses, and enhance quality) to unleash their creativity

+We will expand the thermal business by providing conventional thermal media to drive frontlines analog-to-digital conversions (Step 1), reinforcing end-user touchpoints, and providing total solutions (Step 2).
 We will harness the world's fastest variable information on-demand printing technology, which makes it possible to assign individual product IDs without compromising high-volume production efficiency.
 We will secure more segmented data to meet the challenges of using frontlines data, such as for product traceability and new marketing techniques (Step 3).

-In the industrial equipment business, we have endeavored to automate inspections (Step 1) as part of coating processes (Step 2).
-We will significantly increase the volumes of production gfor pre- and post-inspection processes (Step 2).
-We will significantly increase the volumes of production g to contribute to quality improvements, warranties, traceability, and upstream and downstream process innovations (Step 3).
-We will maximize our value proposition in various ways, including by investing extensively in collaborating with and acquiring other companies as necessary. response to fluctuating expenses.
+In the industrial equipment business, we have endeavored to automate inspections (Step 1) as part of coating processes with a system that draws on our image capture and recognition technologies to inspect vehicle coatings.
+We look to expand our business to provide equipment and services, including for pre- and post-inspection processes (Step 2).
+We will significantly increase the volumes of production site data to contribute to quality improvements, warranties, traceability, and upstream and downstream process innovations (Step 3).

+We will maximize our value proposition in various ways, including by investing extensively in collaborating with and acquiring other companies as necessary.

+Enhancing the profitability of core businesses

+We will keep reinforcing our corporate structure by enhancing internal efficiency, such as through steps we took through fiscal 2022 to streamline production and cut costs, while making timely price adjustments in response to fluctuating expenses.
 We will thus create a business structure that is more resilient to changes in the operating climate.